ceph/ceph/doc/man/8/osdmaptool.rst

    mark an osd as in (but do not persist)

-.. option:: --tree
+.. option:: --tree [<format>]

-   Displays a hierarchical tree of the map.
+   Displays a hierarchical tree of the map in plain text when <format> is 'plain', 'json' if <format> is not specified or not supported.

 .. option:: --clear-temp